 The Fed's Financial Accounts: What Is Uncle Sam's Largest Asset?

-Note: We've updated the quiz based on today's release of Q3 2017 Financial Accounts of the United States (previously referred to as the Flow of Funds Accounts).
+Note: We've updated the quiz based on this month's release of Q1 2018 Financial Accounts of the United States (previously referred to as the Flow of Funds Accounts).
 Hint: The correct answer is the same as it was for the last quiz.

 Pop Quiz!
 Without recourse to your text, your notes or a Google search, what line item is the largest asset in Uncle Sam's financial accounts?

 - B) Total Mortgages